lgw2/lgw2.github.io/_teaching/csci112-fall-2023/lectures/tools.md

 ### Copying files from the server to your local computer

-You can use the	`scp` command to copy files from your the server to your local computer. **Note that you need to do this from your own computer, not from the server!** The first argument is where to copy from and the second is where to copy to.
+You can use the	`scp` command to copy files from the server to your local computer. **Note that you need to do this from your own computer, not from the server!** The first argument is where to copy from and the second is where to copy to.
 For example,